 The Company has a policy of collecting prepaid service or product fees on large scale purchases.
 Prepaid fees are then allocated to revenue once there has been performance.
-There was nil in customer deposits at September 30, 2012 and December 31, 2011.
+As at June 30, 2012, the Company had \$110,985 in customer deposits and nil at December 31, 2011.